moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

-## when you compile the app it will be divided into logic and  system call
+## when you compile any application in linux  it will be divided into logic and  system call

 ### Logic Component:

 Contains the main application logic, algorithms, and functionalities.
 This part is typically responsible for the core functionality of the application.

 ### System Call Component:
-Deals with interactions with the underlying operating system.
+Deals with interactions with the operating system.
 This part might include code for making system calls, handling interrupts, or interacting with Linux-specific features.
-## Kernel Loading Application to RAM
+## How the Kernel Loads an  Application to RAM

 **what happens when you type ./app in terminal to run an application ?**